Krernertok/learn-html/README.md

 The project is still very much a work in progress.
 The following issues are next in line to be fixed:

-- Account confirmation experience should be made smoother if possible
 - JavaScript should handle waiting times for slow responses:
     - Add a waiting element or icon while call to API is made and response is loaded
     - Clear input field as soon as possible after text has been added